Main Line (Long Island Rail Road): Third track between Floral Park and Hicksville

 In January 2016, Governor Andrew Cuomo announced a transportation improvement plan which included several million dollars in funding to restart third track development.
-Governor Cuomo said that unlike previous third track proposals, his plan involves building the third track within existing LIRR right of way, which will reduce the number of existing homes and businesses affected by installation of the third track.
+Governor Cuomo said that unlike previous third track proposals, his plan would involve building the third track within existing LIRR right of way, which would reduce the number of existing homes and businesses affected by installation of the third track.
 While previous proposals would have affected around 250 properties, 80 of which were homes, Governor Cuomo's proposal would only require taking small amounts of property from 50 properties in total, including around 20 homes.
-This reduction in properties affected is to be accomplished by shifting the alignments of tracks in some areas to make room for the third track within the right-of-way and building a shorter third track than previous proposals, resulting in a 9.8 mi three-track segment starting at Floral Park (the easternmost station shared by the Hempstead Branch and Main Line, where the Hempstead Branch and Main Line split from a 4-track corridor into two distinct pairs of tracks), instead of the previously planned 11.5 mi segment starting from Queens Village.
+This reduction in properties affected was accomplished by shifting the alignments of tracks in some areas to make room for the third track within the right-of-way and building a shorter third track than previous proposals, resulting in a 9.8 mi three-track segment starting at Floral Park (the easternmost station shared by the Hempstead Branch and Main Line, where the Hempstead Branch and Main Line split from a 4-track corridor into two distinct pairs of tracks), instead of the previously planned 11.5 mi segment starting from Queens Village.
 Despite the promise of mitigation efforts, several local politicians denounced the governor's plan within a day of its announcement; Floral Park's mayor told The New York Times that "we thought this was dead and buried", while New Hyde Park's mayor pledged to "fight the governor vehemently on this" and a local state senator called the governor's plan "dead on arrival."

 In December 2017, the LIRR awarded a contract for the project to the consortium 3rd Track Constructors for $1.8 billion, with construction beginning in 2018 and completion estimated for 2022.
-The first part of the contract includes the reconstruction of the Carle Place, Mineola, and Floral Park stations; the construction or reconstruction of six railroad crossings and underpasses; and the construction of a parking structure at Mineola station.
-These projects will start between winter 2018 and winter 2019.
-A groundbreaking ceremony for the third track project was held on September 5, 2018.
+The first part of the contract included the reconstruction of the Carle Place, Mineola, and Floral Park stations; the construction or reconstruction of six railroad crossings and underpasses; and the construction of a parking structure at Mineola station.
+A groundbreaking ceremony for the Third Track project was held on September 5, 2018.
 All eight grade crossings in the Third Track construction area were removed by February 2021.
 The first phase of the third track opened on August 15, 2022, and a second phase opened on August 30.
 The entirety of the third track was complete by October 3, 2022.

-New Elmont station
+New Elmont-UBS Arena station

-The MTA built the Elmont station in Elmont, New York, as part of the Belmont Park redevelopment in the early 2020s.
+The MTA built the Elmont-UBS Arena station in Elmont, New York, as part of the Belmont Park redevelopment in the early 2020s.
 The station includes two new 12-car platforms, and ADA-compliant elevators.
 The eastbound platform opened first on November 20, 2021.
 The westbound platform officially opened on October 6, 2022.

+On December 15, 2021, the MTA Board awarded a contract for the installation of new switches and signals at Queens Interlocking.